GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-8/index.md

 Debugging memory safety errors, such as use-after-frees or buffer overflows, can be difficult.
-Tools like AddressSanitizer (ASan) are helpful to pinpoint memory errors in unit tests and fuzzers, but many bugs only manifest after deployment to users where ASan’s overhead is prohibitively high.
+Tools like AddressSanitizer (ASan) are helpful to pinpoint memory errors in unit tests and fuzzers, but many bugs only manifest after deployment to users where ASan's overhead is prohibitively high.

 **[GWP-ASan][gwp-asan] is a heap-only memory error detector designed to be used in the wild.** It detects use-after-frees, buffer overflows/underflows,